 What is the biggest misconception about barbershops?

 The biggest misconception is that barbershops curate with just one style, especially in Macau when you hear the word barbershop immediately what pops up in the local’s minds are those old vintage barbershops that are in hidden corners run by the elders that are a rare sight in the scene these days.
-But its more than just cuts, buzz and graphic hair; it’s more about how a barber’s job is to amend a guest’s hair to suit their needs and not just about whats in trend or what the barber itself thinks works best.
+But it’s more than just cuts, buzz, and graphic hair; it’s more about how a barber’s job is to amend a guest’s hair to suit their needs and not just about what’s in trend or what the barber themself thinks works best.

 What are some of your favorite places in Macau?

 My favorite place is the place I call my second home, The Macau Barbershop, where I spend most of my time.
 I have a few places I called “second home” as well: I can say Sintra Square used to be where I spend most time skating and meeting new people.
 And Coloane; it’s not an area I go to often, but it’s a good place to reset your energy from the city environment.

 Macau’s dining scene is big… What are some of your favorite cuisines and restaurants in town?

 I’m a big food person.
 And surprisingly, Macau still has places that I never tried!
 But I love small local restaurants if you could call them restaurants–they’re more like a “tasca” as we say in Portuguese.
 So it’s really hard for me to name them specifically since I can’t really read the name so I normally just make my own name for them!

 When you have friends over from abroad, where do you take them (eating, visiting, and more?

 I normally just show them different types of Macanese food and Chinese food.
 Hot pot, noodles, Chinese desserts, and more.
 And, of course, a bit of the tourist areas.
 The Ruins of St. Paul’s, my old school, Escola Portuguesa de Macau, and the casinos like The Venetian Macao, Grand Lisboa, and old Taipa Village.